Update for January, 2020: We’ve finally entered a new decade as 2020 begins. Here’s our updated article with the top countries to invest in 2020.

 First off, the nation’s currency is near its lowest level in decades.
 Exchanging foreign currency into Malaysian ringgit and buying local assets is a better deal than ever before.

 Second, prime real estate in Malaysia is among Asia’s least expensive.
-You can buy a condo in Kuala Lumpur’s city center for under $3,000 per square meter – even cheaper than less-developed cities like Hanoi or Manila.
+You can buy a condo in Kuala Lumpur’s city center for under $3,000 per square meter – that’s even cheaper than less-developed cities like Hanoi or Manila.

 Malaysia is Southeast Asia’s third wealthiest nation.
 Real estate prices are among the lowest in the region though.